Please Note: This is a PRN opportunity.

 2. Discuss evaluation results with patient/caregiver and appropriate healthcare team members and respond to questions appropriately.

-3. Refer patient to appropriate practitioner if the diagnosis is outside scope of expertise.
+3. Refer patient to appropriate practitioner when patient need is outside scope of expertise.

 4. Set measurable and realistic short and/or long-term goals based on patients medical status, anticipated therapeutic outcome(s), discharge plans and patient/family input.